AlxHnr/chicken-builder/README.md

 can run `make test` and `make clean`, which will either test or clean up your build.

-Dependencies are only generated on the first time you build.
+Dependencies are only generated the first time you build.
 To regenerate them, you must clean and rebuild the project.

 ## Features

-Chicken-bundle adds the following syntactical extensions.
+Chicken-builder adds the following syntactical extensions.
 You can only have either ch-module, ch-program or ch-test once in a source file.

 ### ch-module